pennsignals/pennsignals.github.io/_posts/2020-03-22-explore-chime-parameters.md

 Use CHIME to Estimate a More Accurate Doubling Time Parameter
 -------

-We're going to use CHIME's forecasted hospitalizations and compare them to the actual  _Observed Current Hospitilizations_ to get a better estimate of the _Doubling Time_ parameter.
+Now we're going get a better estimate of the Doubling Time parameter by comparing CHIME's forecasted hospitalizations to the actual  _Observed Current Hospitalizations_.

-In short, we're going to update the _Doubling Time_ parameter in CHIME and re-run CHIME until it's output match _Observed Current Hospitilizations_.
+In short, we're going to adjust the _Doubling Time_ parameter in CHIME and re-run CHIME until its output matches _Observed Current Hospitalizations_.

-**A Note On The Social Distancing Parameter:**
+**A Note On the Social Distancing Parameter:**

-Because the _Observed Current Hospitilizations_ are telling us who was infected 5-7 days ago, the _Social Distancing_ parameter may need to be changed accordingly.
+Because the _Observed Current Hospitalizations_ are telling us who was infected 5-7 days ago, the _Social Distancing_ parameter may need to be changed accordingly.
 The effects that Social Distancing has on the spread of the disease often takes a week (or more) before they are realized.

 In our case, since we're looking at  March 14 through March 21, I'm going to set the Social Distancing to zero (Do Nothing).
 This is because our distancing policies didn't go into effect until March 16-17.